-This course is an internship for one semester in an off-campus location that provides students with real-life experience in applying their liberal studies major.
+This course is an internship for one semester in an off-campus location that provides students with the opportunity to assist teachers, librarians, school administrators, or church education leaders.
+While not as extensive as EDU 450, the student will be able to experience their chosen educational setting to evaluate future employment in education.
 Students meet with their faculty advisor to discuss internship experiences.
 The number of credits will be determined according to the number of hours the student spends in the internship.
 Forty hours of successful onsite work equals one academic credit.
 Two goals for each internship are developed in conjunction with the student and an additional two required goals are developed by the professor.
 The goals reflect an increasing level of difficulty through the 199/299/399 sequence.
 Prerequisite: EDU 101 and 199.
 (1-3 credits)